 &lt;p>But the latest generation of AI models, multimodal models, can see images, hear sounds, and even understand video.
 They&amp;rsquo;re changing what&amp;rsquo;s possible with AI, and they&amp;rsquo;re already more accessible than you might think.&lt;/p></description></item><item><title>How LLMs Actually Work: Explaining AI to My Mom Over Video Call</title><link>https://txt.felipe.cloud/posts/12-how-llms-work/</link><pubDate>Sun, 30 Mar 2025 00:00:00 +0000</pubDate><guid>https://txt.felipe.cloud/posts/12-how-llms-work/</guid><description>&lt;h3 id="so-how-does-this-chatgpt-thing-actually-work">&amp;ldquo;So how does this ChatGPT thing actually work?&amp;rdquo;&lt;/h3>

-&lt;p>My mom asked me this question during our weekly video call.
+&lt;p>My mom asked me this during our weekly video call.
 Living thousands of kilometers apart means these calls are our main connection, and they often turn into impromptu tech support sessions.
 She&amp;rsquo;d been using ChatGPT to help write emails and was genuinely curious about what was happening behind the scenes.&lt;/p>

 &lt;p>As I started explaining neural networks and transformers, I could see her eyes glazing over through the pixelated FaceTime screen.
-So I tried again, this time with analogies she could relate to.
-Here&amp;rsquo;s how I explained LLMs to my mom, and how you can explain them to yours.&lt;/p></description></item><item><title>Container Efficiency: Why One Engineer Can Manage 1000x More Containers than VMs</title><link>https://txt.felipe.cloud/posts/11-container-efficiency/</link><pubDate>Sat, 22 Mar 2025 00:00:00 +0000</pubDate><guid>https://txt.felipe.cloud/posts/11-container-efficiency/</guid><description>&lt;h3 id="still-managing-vms-like-its-2010">Still managing VMs like it&amp;rsquo;s 2010?&lt;/h3>
+So I tried again with analogies she could actually follow.&lt;/p></description></item><item><title>Container Efficiency: Why One Engineer Can Manage 1000x More Containers than VMs</title><link>https://txt.felipe.cloud/posts/11-container-efficiency/</link><pubDate>Sat, 22 Mar 2025 00:00:00 +0000</pubDate><guid>https://txt.felipe.cloud/posts/11-container-efficiency/</guid><description>&lt;h3 id="still-managing-vms-like-its-2010">Still managing VMs like it&amp;rsquo;s 2010?&lt;/h3>

 &lt;p>We&amp;rsquo;ve all been there: provisioning a new VM for each application, waiting 10+ minutes for it to boot, then spending hours configuring the OS, installing dependencies, and troubleshooting conflicts.
 And don&amp;rsquo;t get me started on patching and maintenance.&lt;/p>